1st Edition Rehearsing the Unexpected

 Andrea Molina, Sin título.
 Imagen procesual de la Residencia en CIUDEN.
 2026

-Sara Garcia, Molding Mourning Mouths [video still].
+Sara Garcia, molding mourning mouths [video still].
 2025

-Public programme
+Public Programme

-Conversations that are originated from art
+Conversations born from art

 New formats for conversation